rokim/words-of-wisdom/README.md

 It's about honest, positive feedback to others around you.
 Your family, friends, colleagues or even strangers you witness doing a great job.
 Don't use it inflationary.
 Mean what you say and be grateful.

+### Owning things
+> The things you own end up owning you.

+_Tyler Durden in Fight Club_

+Don't identify yourself to the things you own.
+Your self-worth is more than that.
+Try to free yourself from the weight of unnecessary things you own.
+They just take your valuable time (and money) which you could spend on something far more important.
+Yourself.

 ## Principles
 ### Shuhari (Kanji: 守破離)
 * shu (守) "obey" — **Follow** the instructions of one master precisely (fundamentals, techniques, heuristics, proverbs).
 Don't worry about the underlying theroy.